Search Knowledge Base by Keyword

 1 Stars | 0% |

-- Set the Home Page as my Knowledge Base - read instructions
+b) I want to change the URL of my Knowledge Base - read instructions

-If you have an existing page that contains KB shortcode and just want to update the URL, follow these steps:
+If you have an existing page that contains KB blocks or KB shortcode and just want to update the URL, follow these steps:

 Step 2 Change the KB Main Page Slug